AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 [^simplex-full-validation]: A full-node for a simplex-chain does not need to fully validate any other simplex-chains, or dapp-chains on that simplex-chain.
 Header-only validation is fine.

-Our starting point, at $i=1$, is a $\frac{N_1}{4}$-simplex which constitutes a single tile.
+Our starting point is a $\frac{N_1}{4}$-simplex which constitutes a single tile.
+This is shown in \autoref{fig:tiled-simplex-5-d1}.

 The next iteration is to add $3$ adjacent tiles, since our initial tile has a valence of 3.
-Each of these new tiles has one pre-existing neighbor, so each tile has capacity for 2 more neighbors.
+Each of these new tiles has one pre-existing neighbor (the root tile), so each new tile has capacity for 2 more neighbors.
 Thus, the next iteration will add twice the number of tiles as the preceding iteration -- in this case, $6$ new tiles.
 This pattern -- adding twice the number of tiles as the previous iteration -- continues indefinitely.

 \begin{comment}
 side by side figures: https://tex.stackexchange.com/questions/37581/latex-figures-side-by-side